lsst-sitcom/sitcomtn-019/index.rst

 The most common example of this would be the rollout of a new software interval, however, one could imagine a hardware change (or addition) could be sufficient to warrant a new block.

 The rollout dates for these cycles are dependent upon when features are needed and/or ready, and therefore the dates are not predictable, nor are hardware schedules.
-Therefore we anticipate the the transition to the B block might occur either earlier or later.
+Therefore we anticipate that the transition to the B block might occur either earlier or later.
 In some situations, a C-block may be necessary.
 This is permitted, but should be avoided whenever possible.